-Researchers onboard R/V ANGARI traveled to the Bahamas to conduct Atlantic and Gulf Rapid Reef Assessments (AGRRA) at several dive sites near South Abaco and East Grand Bahama, including some new survey sites that have never been explored before.
+Researchers onboard R/V ANGARI traveled to the Bahamas to assess coral reef health by conducting Atlantic and Gulf Rapid Reef Assessments (AGRRA) at several dive sites near South Abaco and East Grand Bahama, including some new survey sites that have never been explored before.
 The team completed hundreds of surveys of corals, reef fish, and more.

 Researchers from the Perry Institute for Marine Science (PIMS), Bahamas National Trust and San Salvador Living Jewels Foundation set out onboard R/V ANGARI to conduct Atlantic and Gulf Rapid Reef Assessment (AGRRA) Surveys for South Abaco and East Grand Bahama.
 Scientists on board included Dr. Craig Dahlgren, Executive Director of Perry Institute for Marine Science (PIMS); Agnessa Lundy, Marine Science Officer at The Bahamas National Trust and post-grad student at Manchester Metropolitan University; Lily Haines, Research Associate at PIMS and Cape Eleuthera Institute; Alannah Vellacott, Research Assistant at PIMS; Sandy Voegeli, Scientist of San Salvador Living Jewels Foundation; and Liv Williamson, PhD Student at University of Miami’s Rosenstiel School of Marine and Atmospheric Science (RSMAS).

-Assessments of reefs such as these are contributing to knowledge of coral reef health around the Bahamas, which helps inform important conservation efforts and policy decisions to help coral reefs recover.
+Assessments of reefs such as these are contributing to knowledge of coral reef health around the Bahamas, which helps inform important conservation efforts and policy decisions to aid in coral reef recovery.
 R/V ANGARI will return to the Abacos in 2019 with PIMS and partnering scientists to survey Central and North Abacos.

 Thank you to the Devereaux Ocean Foundation, Atlantis Blue Project Foundation and Disney Conservation Fund for major funding to support the understanding and protection of coral reefs.
 Also, thank you to Bahamas National Trust and San Salvador Living Jewels Foundation for your commitment to this series of AGRRA surveys.